w-yeehong/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Covigent is a desktop app for managing information of quarantined individuals and the tasks to be done by staff of the quarantine facilities.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you type fast, Covigent can improve your efficiency in managing your patients and tasks instead of using traditional GUI apps.

 * Table of Contents
 {:toc}